landOfTigers/CarND-Advanced-Lane-Lines/writeup.md

 #### 1. Provide an example of a distortion-corrected image.

-To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
+To demonstrate this step, I will describe how I apply the distortion correction to this test image:
 ![alt text][test_image]

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
-Here's an example of my output for this step.  (note: this is not actually from one of the test images)
+I used a combination of color and gradient thresholds implemented in the function `colorGradient()` in the 8th cell of the notebook to generate a binary image.
+I achieved the best result by performing a bitwise AND of the red color channel with the bitwise OR result of my other channels.
+This is the result for my test image:

-![alt text][image3]
+![alt text][binary]

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

 The code for my perspective transform includes a function called `transform_perspective()`, and another function to invert the transformation called `invert_perspective_transform()`, which appear in the fifth cell of my notebook.
 The `transform_perspective()` function takes as inputs an image (`img`), as well as a boolean flag (`plot`) which will, if set, result to an image with the connected source points on the road being plotted and saved:
 ![alt text][src_points]

 I chose the hardcode the source and destination points in the following manner: